BruceICzw/Portfolio/README.md

 # Bruce's Portfolio

 Welcome to my portfolio, hosted at [chigwabruce.me](https://chigwabruce.me/) !
-This repository showcases my work and achievements as a software engineering undergraduate with a passion for web and mobile development, particularly in JavaScript and C#.
+This repository showcases my work and achievements as a software engineering undergraduate with a passion for web and mobile development, particularly in JavaScript and Flutter.

 ## About Me